 Gas and dust in interstellar and intergalactic space absorb and scatter radiation.
 This is sometimes known as "reddening" since the SED from distant stars and galaxies is shifted towards the red portion of the spectrum as the dust preferentially absorbs and scatters the shorter wavelength light (the "bluer part") and allows more of the longer wavelength portion (the "redder portion" to pass through.
 This is analogous to the reddening of the sun at sunset.
 The details of this process depend on the form and distribution function of the dust grains.
 Normally objects are studied whose host spectrum is assumed to be known and the observed spectrum is a measure of the dust.
 The difference between the as observed and as emitted vs wavelength is known as the "K correction".
 K is conventionally given in magnitudes and depends on wavelength, direction of the target and distance to the target.
 It is also conventional to use a K correction to take account of the atmospheric transmission discussed below.
 In general the shorter wavelengths are absorbed more by dust and gas while the longer IR wavelengths are much less affected.
-The interaction with neutral gas is generally quite small except when the photon energies are above an ionization energy which is not the case in the IR except for very rare cases highly excited states.
-Ionized gas in the ISM and IGM is another source of interaction between photons and matter (primarily electrons here) but the densities on average are low enough that this is not a serious concern except in (rare) highly compact regions.

-$F_0(\lambda) =$ flux without dust and gas
+$F_0(\lambda)$ = flux without dust and gas

-$F(\lambda) =$ flux with intervening dust and gas
+$F(\lambda)$ = flux with intervening dust and gas

-$m_0(\lambda) =$ magnitude without dust and gas
+$m_0(\lambda)$ = magnitude without dust and gas